Western Road and Sarnia Road / Philip Aziz Avenue Intersection Improvements

 Philip Aziz Avenue (Western Road to Thames River)

-• Provide a complete urban cross section, including cycle lanes, sidewalks, curb & gutter, and a relocated entrance to the Philip Aziz property.”
+- Provide a new urban roadway cross-section, including in-boulevard cycle lanes, sidewalks, curb and gutter, and a relocated entrance to 150 Philip Aziz Avenue.

 Western Road/Sarnia Road/Philip Aziz Avenue Intersection (see Figure 3)